I Pass The CMA Exam!

 B. Corporate Finance

-1. Risk and return
+1. Financial risk and return

 • a.
 Calculating return

 • b.
-Types of risk
+Types of financial risk

 • c.
 Relationship between risk and return